 Where and When: The Westford Regency Inn at 219 Littleton Road, Westford, MA 01886, combines New England charm with modern amenities, about 45 minutes west of Boston.
-Fiddle Hell will be Friday (Nov.
-4) from 11:30AM until 3AM, Saturday (Nov.
-5) from 8:30AM to 3AM, and Sunday (Nov.
-6) from 8:30AM to 6PM.
+In 2017, Fiddle Hell will be Friday (Nov.
+3) from 11:00AM until 3AM, Saturday (Nov.
+4) from 8:30AM to 3AM, and Sunday (Nov.
+5) from 8:30AM to 6PM.
 Come join us for a single day or the whole weekend.
 If you're coming from far, come early or stay on -- there's lots to do and see in the Greater Boston area.

-Prepayment: To prepay for the 2016 Fiddle Hell Weekend, click on Fiddle Hell Fees on the left (or on the top of this window for mobile devices).
-There is no requirement to prepay, although it saves you money.
+Prepayment: To prepay for the 2017 Fiddle Hell Weekend, click on Fiddle Hell Fees on the left (or on the top of this window for mobile devices).
+There is no requirement to prepay, although it saves you money and enters you in a special prize drawing.
 You can just show up and pay onsite by cash or check.

 Parking: There are 800 free parking spaces right at the Westford Regency Inn.

 Food: The Westford Regency will have breakfast buffets, Clark's Pub, and the restaurant.
-There are also many other restaurants within walking or easy driving distance in Westford.
+There are also many other restaurants (fast food and more upscale) within walking or easy driving distance in Westford.

 Activities: For our workshops, the Westford Regency has many large meeting rooms with comfortable chairs.
-Workshops cover many different styles, and also include hands-on learning about jamming, learning tunes by ear, bowing shuffles, playing backup on fiddle, chop bowing, free improvisation, left hand technique, hot licks, bluegrass fiddling, oldtime fiddling, Swedish fiddling, contradance fiddling, and fiddling for kids.
+Workshops cover many different styles, and also include hands-on learning about jamming, learning tunes by ear, bowing shuffles, playing backup on fiddle, chop bowing, free improvisation, left hand technique, oldtime fiddling, bluegrass fiddling, oldtime fiddling, Swedish fiddling, contradance fiddling, and fiddling for kids.
+While the frequent focus ia on fiddle, there will be tracks for cello, mandolin, guitar, banjo, and singing.
 We've also set up jams in particular styles, like Oldtime Southern, Irish, Scottish, Bluegrass, Swedish, Klezmer, and Western Swing, and at different levels.
 Slow-speed tune workshops will be helpful when you're just learning some of the tunes.
 There will be some fine jamming spots in the hallways, and it's fine to jam in the workshop rooms between sessions.
 We will be inviting selected local players (guitar, mandolin, banjo, bass, and more) to join in the jams.
 See the Schedule for more details.

 Clark's Pub has a nice ambiance and fine beverages.
 During Fiddle Hell, we'll refer to it as Old Joe Clark's Pub, in honor of the eponymous fiddle tune.
 Under-age fiddlers may attend Fiddle Hell, but obviously can't drink alcohol.
 We'll have free giveaways from various sponsors, such as D'Addario, CodaBow, the Reiner family, and more.

 Vendors: Carriage House Violins, now part of Johnson String Instrument, will be at Fiddle Hell all weekend in 2016 with a selection of fiddles, mandolins, bows, strings, rosin and accessories.
 They will be able to help with simple set-ups (e.g., helping put on strings).
-Jonathan Cooper, a well-known violinmaker and an accomplished fiddler himself, should be back with us in in 2016.
+Jonathan Cooper, a well-known violinmaker and an accomplished fiddler himself, will be back with us on Saturday and Sunday.
 Andy Reiner plays a fantastic Jon Cooper 5-string violin.